xampos101/bunq-tally/README.md

 ## Credits

-Built with love by [Bilal Noah Kerkeni](https://www.linkedin.com/in/kerkeni/) (project lead), [Charalampos Efthymiadis](https://www.linkedin.com/in/charalampos-efthymiadis-181831251/), [Eesti Raud](https://www.linkedin.com/in/eesti-raud-8b5b45389/) and [Josef Pulkrábek](https://www.linkedin.com/in/josef-pulkr%C3%A1bek-638a433a3/).
+Built with love by [Charalampos Efthymiadis](https://www.linkedin.com/in/charalampos-efthymiadis-181831251/), [Bilal Noah Kerkeni](https://www.linkedin.com/in/kerkeni/), [Eesti Raud](https://www.linkedin.com/in/eesti-raud-8b5b45389/) and [Josef Pulkrábek](https://www.linkedin.com/in/josef-pulkr%C3%A1bek-638a433a3/).